 Singapore is ranked top in Asia for having the best protection of intellectual property.

 Source: World Economic Forum, Global Competitiveness Report 2015/2016

-Singapore is ranked top in Asia and 6th in the world for innovation
+Singapore is ranked top in South-east Asia, East Asia and Oceania and 5th in the world for innovation

-Singapore is the top investment destination in Asia and ranked 2nd amongst the world
+Singapore is the top investment destination in the world by retaining its 1st position amongst the world

 Singapore is the #1 seat of ICC Arbitration in Asia for the last 5 years and 4th most preferred seat of ICC Arbitration in the world